← Back to Grammar

 Clarity and Disambiguation

-Sometimes personal "a" helps clarify who is doing what to whom.
+Sometimes personal "a" helps clarify who is doing what to whom:

 El perro mordió al niño

-💡 The "a" makes it clear that "el niño" is the object (the one being bitten), not the subject.
+The dog bit the boy - the "a" makes clear that "el niño" is the object (the one being bitten)

 Examples